nate-bake/SEASCAPE/README.md

 - Fixed servo loop bug and added prelaunch check for mode PWM ranges.
 - Enforced manual RC mode as default.
 - Enabled logger to save incrementally in the event of a crash/shutdown.
+- Removed memory keys from config.json and hid them in core/keys.json.

 ## TODO